How to Choose the Right 3PL Company | Cahoot

 In this section, we’ll provide a run-down of standard 3PL processes that make the operation hum.

-Technical integration
+Technical Integration

 You don’t need us to tell you that the world works a bit differently these days.

 Today, any 3PL set up for ecommerce insists on building a direct integration between their systems and a customers’ sales channels.
-Without an instant, consistent feed of orders from ecommerce channels like Amazon or Shopify, orders wouldn’t be shipped on time, and sellers would be faced with a deluge of unhappy customers asking why their shipments are delayed.
+Without an instantaneous feed of orders from ecommerce channels like Amazon or Shopify, orders wouldn’t be shipped on time, and sellers would be faced with a deluge of unhappy customers asking why their shipments are delayed.
 The best 3PLs have pre-built integrations with major marketplaces, shopping carts, and ecommerce platforms, so integrations are as simple as a few clicks for their customers.
 They also have open APIs that support more custom integrations to reflect the diversity of tech stacks that modern sellers have built.

-Inventory receiving
+Inventory Receiving

 Next in the process is receiving – after all, a 3PL can’t fulfill orders with inventory that it doesn’t have.
 Sellers can send their inventory via freight directly from their manufacturer to their 3PL, while giving the manufacturer any receiving specifications the 3PL might have.
 This minimizes the number of intermediary stops for inventory, which reduces cost and the potential for inventory to get stuck inaccessible in the wrong location.